gingerbeardman/Piyo/README.md

+#Piyo

-#Piyo: an Open Source Mac OS X Twitter client
+***Piyo* is an Open Source Twitter client for Mac OS X.**

-*Piyo* displays a modified version of the Twitter website using Google Chrome.
+It displays a modified version of the Twitter website using Google Chrome.

 ##Installation
 - [Download the zip](https://github.com/gingerbeardman/Piyo/raw/master/Piyo.app.zip)